“Ready to be my personal Pino Palladino!!!??”

 “Because it’s been months since you’ve had to learn a song accurately from start to finish, that’s why,” I answered myself.
 “That part of your brain that processes music has been dormant since mid-March, not unlike all the live music venues that were shut down when your industry was decimated by COVID.
 Take a breath, make a cup of tea, and get to work.”

-With my wife and daughter on the couch watching a movie, I retreated to the bedroom with my blue Spector Q4 Pro fretless, my Focusrite Scarlett 2-channel interface, my MacBook, a pencil and some staff paper.
+With my wife and child ensconced in the living room watching a movie, I retreated to the bedroom with my blue Spector Q4 Pro fretless, my Focusrite Scarlett 2-channel interface, my MacBook, a pencil and some staff paper.
 I started notating and erasing and hitting play-pause-rewind, and eventually I had a “road map” that made sense of everything.
 I picked up the fretless and plugged her into the Scarlett, and the old girl was in better shape than I expected: intonation good, neck straight so her high notes sang clean, piezo pickup in the bridge adding some sparkle.
 I hit record, and with Murphy’s guide track playing in the headphones I struggled through at least a dozen failed attempts to get this unorthodox part under my fingers and onto “tape,” all while filming myself with my iPhone.

 It was embarrassingly obvious that this bass line was kicking my ass.
 But I tried to ignore how humiliated and frustrated I was as I confronted my own limitations, and kept on.